t-student/websource/content/home/about.md

 # Biography

-Mark Jones (t-student) is a biostatistician in the Clinical Research Design and Statistics Support Unit at the Hunter Medical Research Institute assisting researchers and commercial clients collect, process, analyse and interpret data from a wide range of studies.
-Mark is involved in a range of projects from randomized controlled trials to observational studies to data visualisation.
+I am a statistician based at the Clinical Research Design and Statistics unit at the Hunter Medical Research Institute (HMRI).
+I provide statistical support to researchers in study design and methodology and/orundertake data management and analyses for them.
+I work across a broad range of projects tailoring solutions to address research questions within the constraints of the available budget and resources.

-Mark interests span statistical methods applied across the medicine, health, environmental and financial domains - anything you can poke a stick at really.

-Mark works predominantly in R and has been doing so for several years now, but will pick up Stata and SAS on an intermittent basis as the need arises.

-The main aim of this site is as a teaching aid primarily directed at myself.
-If the material is of use to someone else then top banana!
+Prior to life as a statistician I spent 15 years in Software Engineering and Analyst roles.
+Immediately prior to myroleat HMRI, I was a Senior Consultant at a forestry technical services company with responsibility for survey and inventory design, optimising recovery from forest estates, due diligence assessments, valuation models and climate change projects.
+Having to critically appraise data within an objective and unbiased framework and then characterise uncertainty led me to study statistics and ultimately to my current role.

+My goals are simple - to continue developing my knowledge of statistical methods and to help clients value and leverage that knowledge across all aspects of their work.